-Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 82).
+Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 85).

 Edit Weight: Allows you to add the weight used for an exercise set during a strength training or cardio activity.
+GPS: Sets the satellite system to use for the activity (GPS Settings, page 88).